HTTP & Rest

 Setup

-The surreal start command without any arguments is all that is needed to start a server at the default http://localhost:8000 URL.
+The surreal start command without any arguments is all that is needed to start a server at the default http://localhost:8000 address.
 Many examples below assume the flags --user root and --pass secret to create a root user with the name root and password secret.
 The --unauthenticated flag can be used when experimenting to turn off authentication, effectively allowing root access by any and all connections.

 Querying via Postman